 Bad smells (like from poisonous water) make them feel dizzy.

-40. A goldfish won’t grow to the size of its tank.
+40. A goldfish can grow to the size of its tank.

 You may have heard otherwise…

-… But it’s a MYTH that goldfish will stop growing if they feel cramped.
+… But it’s a MYTH that goldfish can’t stop growing in a small tank

 41. Got a laser pen?
 Your goldfish will chase it!